 Our founder gets vulnerable on the "Dandelion Effect Podcast" with Feathered Pipe Ranch, and shares about her personal journery that led to her starting Mooxli.
 Listen in as Sarah talks through her challenging times as a clinician and shares what "True Resilience" looks like for healthcare professionals

 WHAT WE DO

-Awareness, kindness, and clarity for healers in moving through their personal and professional lives
+Awareness, self compassion, and clarity for human service professionals in moving through their personal and professional lives

 MOOXLI is a place of sharing, supporting, and nurturing.
-A place for the healer to rest and heal.
+A place for the human service professionals to rest and heal.
 All who are human and have breath are welcome here.

 The MOOXLI Team

 MEET OUR FOUNDER